palcsozsolt/homework/README.md

 ### Starting the application

-It requires JRE 11 or later.
+It requires JDK 11 or later.
 Download as zip or clone the project.
 Go to the project folder,
  - build `mvnw clean install`